changelly/api-changelly/README.md

 #### Currency List

-Commands `getCurrencies` and `getCurrenciesFull` will return you the currency list available for an exchange.
+Commands `getCurrencies` and `getCurrenciesFull` will return you the currency list available for exchange.
 Check the list of available currencies at [Supported currencies page](https://changelly.com/supported-currencies "https://changelly.com/supported-currencies") before you start.
 Example request:

 ```json
 {